Remarks on eigenspectra of isolated singularities: Introduction

 In this paper ``MHS'' stands for $\QQ$-mixed Hodge structure.
 We shall make frequent use of the \emph{Deligne bigrading} on a MHS $V$ \cite{De2}.
 This is (by definition) the unique decomposition $V_{\CC}=\oplus_{p,q\in \ZZ} V^{p,q}$ with the properties that $F^k V_{\CC}=\oplus_{\substack{p,q \\ p\geq k}}V^{p,q}$, $W_{\ell}V_{\CC}=\oplus_{\substack{p,q \\ p+q\leq \ell}}V^{p,q}$, and $\overline{V^{q,p}}\equiv V^{p,q}$ mod $\oplus_{\substack{a<p \\ b<q}}V^{a,b}$.
 We shall make free use of standard multi-index notation (for $n$-tuples of variables or field-elements) to simplify formulas, viz. $\uz=(z_1,\ldots,z_n)$, $\CC[\uz]=\CC[z_1,\ldots,z_n]$, $\uz^{\um}=\prod_i z_i^{m_i}$, $\um\cdot \uw=\sum_i m_iw_i$, $|\um|=\sum_i m_i$, $\ue^{(i)}=$ $i^{\text{th}}$ standard basis vector, etc.

-\begin{thx} We thank P.~Gallardo and R.~Laza for valuable discussions related to this paper.
+\begin{thx} We thank P.~Gallardo and R.~Laza for valuable discussions related to this paper, and the referee for helpful expository suggestions.
 This work was partially supported by Simons Collaboration Grant 634268 and NSF Grant DMS-2101482 (MK).
 MK and GP would also like to thank the Isaac Newton Institute for Mathematical Sciences for support and hospitality during the programme ``$K$-theory, algebraic cycles, and motivic homotopy theory'' (supported by EPSRC Grant Number EP/R014604/1) when work on this paper was undertaken. \end{thx}